Last Updated on 2022/04/22

 II.
 When we glance in retrospect over the Chinese culture in the past one hundred years at the turn of the century, we can see not only many thought-provoking points in the debate about the problem of ink and wash painting, but also unprecedented gigantic achievements due to the transformation and development of Chinese ink and wash in the 20th century.
 These achievements are mainly embodied in two important aspects:

-1. A group of great masters of ink and wash have emerged who are closely associated with this century.
+- A group of great masters of ink and wash has emerged who are closely associated with this century.
 The name of each great master represents a splendid artistic achievement, and these achievements constitute the history of the modern transformation of traditional Chinese ink and wash painting in the 20th century.

 III.
 Since the experimental ink and wash of the 1990s is the last of the important links of the modern transformation of the Chinese ink and wash in the 20th century and is the artistic expression, based on local culture, of the rich content containing the psychological structure and the collective unconsciousness of the contemporary Chinese society, criticism should be directed straight at the works of the experimental ink and wash themselves instead of merely quibbling over such nonessential problems as that of the experimental ink and wash and its cultural status.
 As a matter of fact, so long as we treat the works of experimental ink and wash seriously, it is not difficult to realize that, as a kind of modern discourse in present China, many works of experimental ink and wash indeed reflect the great changes of the relation between man and nature and between man and society in present China and the profound changes at the level of individual psychology brought about by these changes.